yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/services/ReportService.md

 # ReportService
-Use this service to get, add, or delete reports.<br>
+ReportService is to get, add, or delete  information of reports.<br>
 And it provides the operation to download URL of the reports.

 #### WSDL